 AOL: America Online.

 Application Program Interface (API): How a program (application) accesses another to transmit data.
 A client may have an API connection to load database information to an email vendor automatically and receive data back from the email.

-Attachment: A text, video, graphic, PDF or sound file that accompanies an email message but is not included in the message itself.
-Attachments are not a good way to send email newsletters because many ISPs, email clients and individual email recipients do not allow attachments, because hackers use them to deliver viruses and other malicious code.
+Attachment: A text, video, graphic, PDF, or sound file that accompanies an email message but is not included in the message itself.
+Attachments are not a good way to send email newsletters because many ISPs, email clients, and individual email recipients do not allow attachments, because hackers use them to deliver viruses and other malicious code.

 Authentication: An automated process that verifies an email sender’s identity.

 Autoresponder: Automated email message-sending capability, such as a welcome message sent to all new subscribers the minute they join a list.
-May be triggered by joins, unsubscribes, all email sent to a particular mailbox.
+May be triggered by joins, unsubscribes, and all emails sent to a particular mailbox.
 May be more than a single message — can be a series of date or event-triggered emails.

-Bayesian filter: An anti-spam program that evaluates header and content of incoming email messages to determine the probability that it is spam.
+Bayesian filter: An anti-spam program that evaluates the header and content of incoming email messages to determine the probability that it is spam.
 Bayesian filters assign point values to items that appear frequently in spam, such as the words “money-back guarantee” or “free.”
 A message that accumulated too many points is either rejected as probable spam or delivered to a junk-mail folder.
 Aka content-based filter.